-Distinction Students with a 90.0 - 93.99 GPA Special Distinction Students with a 94.0 and above GPA
+Distinction Students with a 90.0 - 93.99 GPA Special Distinction Students with a 94.0 and above GPA ninth grade in 2015 or 2016 are eligible for this option.

-GRADUATION REQUIREMENTS (CAREER PATHWAYS)
+GRADUATION REQUIREMENTS (CAREER PATHWAYS) Only Students who entered the

 In 2010, Mississippi state policymakers passed legislation to create multiple pathways to a standard diploma.
 This legislative change provides for high school career option programs and career track curricula for students not wishing to pursue a baccalaureate degree.